salesmate/salesmate-chat-ios/README.md

 ## Installation

-SalesmateChatSDK for iOS supports iOS 13+.
+SalesmateChatSDK for iOS supports iOS 13 or later.
 Xcode 13 is required to build SalesmateChatSDK iOS.

 ### CocoaPods